katharostech/tutorials/content/terraform-arm.md

 Once it is done provisioning, you will be able to see your server in the AWS management console.
 You have successfully automated the deployment of cloud infrastructure with Terraform!

-## Terraform State
+# Terraform State

 Now lets take a second to understand where we are at.
 Terraform has provisioned our resources and has also collected relevant data about those resources.
 For instance, we now have a server, but what is the IP address of that server?
 Terraform keeps track of different data for each kind of resource and everything it provisions.
-This data is kept in the terraform state.
+This data is kept in the Terraform state.

 At any time you can view the current Terraform state by running `terraform show`.

 ```
 $ terraform show
-aws_instance.web:
+#aws_instance.web:
+resource "aws_instance" "web" {
   id = i-09929cada1fd7a09f
   ami = ami-03ab07af3dd3a6993
   associate_public_ip_address = true